ninabarzh/broomstick/content/posts/woke.md

 The term resonates with
 [W.E.B.
 Du Bois’s concept of “double consciousness”](https://www.theatlantic.com/magazine/archive/1897/08/strivings-of-the-negro-people/305446/)
-—the psychological tension of possessing an identity shaped by both self‑worth and constant awareness of racial distortion.
+, the psychological tension of possessing an identity shaped by both self‑worth and constant awareness of racial distortion.
 Being “woke” came to represent the mental labour of being simultaneously Black and aware of how whiteness viewed Blackness.